kcuzner/led-watch/bootloader/README.md

 --- | --- | --- | --- | --- | --- | --- | ---
 Command Received | Command OK | Command Status | Command Error | 0 | 0 | 0 | Page Report to follow

+### CRC32 Implementation

+The CRC32 is implemented using the hardware on the STM32.
+The host software will use the `zlib` implementation of CRC32.

 ### Resetting the programming state machine

 When the host program starts, a state machine reset command should be sent to